-The decree explaining the organisation and functioning of the Ministry of Housing stipulates the construction, management and promotion of administrative housing as its main mission.
+The decree explaining the organisation and functioning of the Ministry of Housing stipulates the construction, management and promotion of administrative housing as its main directive.
 However, having only become a separate ministry in 2014, several of its officials explained that their mandate would soon be revised to cover all accommodation and housing issues.
 Other officials indicated that the focus on housing provided for civil servants would remain.

 The Ministry of Urbanism allocates and manages CAR’s land.
 It allocates land, to, for instance, private parties but also to bigger projects such as housing schemes.
 The ministry also manages the country’s cadastre, a department which provides technical expertise to assess and demarcate land, determines criteria for the development of land and issues construction permits and title deeds.

 The technical aspect of the cadastre is complemented by the Ministry of Finance and Budget, which takes care of the financial side of land registration.
 It also houses the land registration office (known as the Office of Domaines).
 This means that once the land registration office has issued a title deed, the related files are transferred to and stored at the Ministry of Finance and Budget.